A Game Theoretic Framework for Model Based Reinforcement Learning: Background and Notations

 \end{lemma} The proof is provided in the appendix.
-Using the model, we can solve the policy optimization problem, $\max_\policy \perf(\policy, \model)$, using any RL algorithm without real-world samples.
-Since Lemma~\ref{global_sim_lemma} provides a uniform bound applicable to all policies, we can expect good performance from the policy in in the environment up to small additive factors which can be reduced by improving model quality.
+Since Lemma~\ref{global_sim_lemma} provides a uniform bound applicable to all policies, we can expect good performance in the environment by optimizing the policy in the model, i.e. $\max_\policy \perf(\policy, \model)$.

 {\bf Beyond global models} A global modeling approach as above is often impractical.
-To obtain a globally accurate model, we need the ability to collect data from all parts of the state space~\cite{Agarwal2019OnTO, pathakICMl17curiosity, Hazan2018ProvablyEM}, which is often impractical.
+To obtain a globally accurate model, we need the ability to collect data from all parts of the state space~\cite{Agarwal2019OnTO, pathakICMl17curiosity}, which can be difficult.
 More importantly, learning globally accurate models may be unnecessary, unsafe, and inefficient.
 For example, to make a robot walk, we should not require accurate models in situations where it falls and crashes in different ways.
-This motivates the need for {\em incremental} approaches to MBRL, where models are gradually constructed and refined in the task-relevant parts of the state space.
-To formalize this intuition, we consider the below notion of model quality. \begin{definition} (Model approximation loss) Given a model $\model$ and a state-action distribution $\mu(s,a)$, the quality of model is given by
+This motivates the need for {\em incremental} MBRL, where models are gradually constructed and refined in the task-relevant parts of the state space.
+To formalize this intuition, we consider the below notion of model quality. \begin{definition} (Model approximation loss) Given $\model$ and distribution $\mu(s,a)$, the model approximation loss is

 \end{definition} We use $D_{KL}$ to refer to the KL divergence which can be optimized using samples from $\world$, and is closely related to $D_{TV}$ through Pinsker's inequality.
 In the case of isotropic Gaussian distributions, as typically considered in continuous control applications, $D_{KL}$ reduces to the familiar $\ell_2$ loss.
 Importantly, the loss is intimately tied to the sampling distribution $\mu$.
 In general, models that are accurate in some parts of the state space need not generalize/transfer to other parts.
 As a result, a more conservative policy learning procedure is required, in contrast to the global model case.